salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.resume.md

 # warning.DeployNotResumable

-Job ID %s is not resumable since it already completed with status: %s.
+Job ID %s is not resumable because it already completed with status: %s.
 Displaying results...

 # flags.junit.summary